dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

 controller uses the value of the environment variable ``TEMPLATE_DIR``, or the current working director if neither of the command-line option nor the environment variable are set.

+If ``-readyfile /path/to/file`` is set, then the controller removes the file at that path immediately at startup, if any exists, and touches it when it is ready.
+Readiness probes can then test the file for existence.
+By default, no readiness file is created.

 ``-log-level`` sets the log level for the main controller code, ``INFO`` by default.